 - Learn how to maintain relationship satisfaction after having a baby

 - Promote quality involvement for both parents

-Your presenters have been married for 10 years, they are both Psychologists, and Directors and Partners in their two psychology practices (Motivating Marriages Psychology and Motivating Minds Psychological Practice).
+Adrian and Kerrie, your presenters, have been married since 2008, they are both Principal Psychologists, and Directors in their two psychology practices (Motivating Marriages Psychology and Motivating Minds Psychological Practice).
 After 10 years of unsuccessfully trying to have children Kerrie underwent a hysterectomy in the beginning of 2018.
 Their journey of infertility has lead Adrian and Kerrie to make a decision, in the absence of their own children, to put their psychological skills and their unused parenting hearts to good use…for your kids!
 It is a personal and professional mission of ours to see all children, wherever possible, raised in a home by two loving and committed parents.

 Throughout their careers Adrian and Kerrie have witnessed the heartbreaking impact of parental relationship conflict and instability on children which has contributed to the incidence of childhood mental health, and later, the intergenerational cycle of relationship difficulties and marriage breakdowns that ensue for the adult children who have come from unhappy homes.

 Having trained in Levels 1, 2 and 3 Gottman Methods Couples Counselling, and having trained in pregnancy support counselling to assist mother’s pre and post birth, and as a Bringing the Baby Home Educator, Kerrie is passionate about teaching parents how to love one another so that together they can best love and co-parent their children.

 Adrian, having completed Levels 1, 2 and 3 Gottman Methods Couples Counselling, also works with children with mental health issues and he is passionate about new born children being loved and supported by happy parents who can give them the co-parented unconditional love that is required for them to become emotionally resilient, well-adjusted and successful children and adults.